DylanMoss1/Game-Jam-2024/README.md

 - won most original game
 - tied most popular game :)

+## To Play
+Run the executable from this repo or on [itch.io](https://dylanmoss.itch.io/reflect-upon-you-actions).
+Be sure to connect a webcam first :).

 ## Development
 Install `requirements.txt` with python 3.10, then run `main.py`.
 Currently seems incompatible with MacOS.